graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 This Directive:

 * Targets any FIELD_DEFINITION.
-* Ensures that the target field returns returns a string.
+* Ensures that the target field returns a string.
 * Extends the field's resolver to convert the result to an upper case string.
-* The directive is executed once per field its applied to when the schema is created.
+* The directive is executed once per field definition its applied to when the schema is created.
 The extension method is executed on every field resolution.
-    * If an exception is thrown the schema will fail to create and the server will not start.

 ### Example: @deprecated

-The `@deprecated` directive is a built in directive provided by graphql to indicate deprecation on a field definition or enum value.
+The `@deprecated` directive is a built in type system directive provided by graphql to indicate deprecation on a field definition or enum value.
 Below is the code for its implementation.

 ```csharp
     public sealed class DeprecatedDirective : GraphDirective